WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 ```

 In this case, `navigator.getInterestGroupAdAuctionData()` returns a Promise that
-will resolve to an `AdAuctionData` object - `result` in this example.
+will resolve to an `AdAuctionData` object - `results` in this example.
 This object
 will only have the `requestId` and `requests` fields set.
 The `requests` field
 is a list of `AdAuctionPerSellerData` objects, identified by their `seller` field.
 For each component seller, the `AdAuctionPerSellerData` object will also contain